Performing Instance Restore

 - Takes cloud-native snapshots of the persistent disks with the restored data.

-- Creates disks from the snapshots in the target location.
+- Creates disks from the snapshots in the target location (that is, the project and region specified for the restore operation).

 - Removes the worker instance from Google Cloud.